-- In the event that an FBO requiring approval to operate an establishment can only fully meet the requirements of the regulations by sharing certain facilities with a neighbouring FBO, approval may still be possible.
-These situations will be treated on a case by case basis but examples would include sharing facilities such as changing rooms, toilets, loading bays and chillers. - The FBO requiring approval using shared facilities will need to demonstrate how food safety risks are managed.
+- 13. In the event that an FBO requiring approval to operate an establishment can only fully meet the requirements of the regulations by sharing certain facilities with a neighbouring FBO, approval may still be possible.
+These situations will be treated on a case by case basis but examples would include sharing facilities such as changing rooms, toilets, loading bays and chillers. - 14.
+The FBO requiring approval using shared facilities will need to demonstrate how food safety risks are managed.
 When undertaking the assessment, the CA must be satisfied that infrastructure, equipment and the FBO controls are acceptable before approval can be granted.
-Shared facilities will be identified in the approval document and marked on the site plan.
+Shared facilities will be identified in the approval document and marked on the site plan. - 15.
 An example site plan identifying the shared facilities:

-- Where the arrangements are satisfactory, approval or conditional approval will be granted on the basis that the facilities being shared remain available and the requirements of the regulations continue to be fulfilled. - If at a point in the future the sharing of facilities is no-longer possible, the approval will be reviewed.
+- 16. Where the arrangements are satisfactory, approval or conditional approval will be granted on the basis that the facilities being shared remain available and the requirements of the regulations continue to be fulfilled. - 17.
+If at a point in the future the sharing of facilities is no-longer possible, the approval will be reviewed.
 Also refer to Review of Meat Establishments Approval with the view to Withdraw or Suspend section.
-Where either FBO is able to become self-sufficient in their own right, separate approval as an individual establishment can be sought. - When carrying out official controls, if the CA needs to take enforcement action, for example due to non-hygienic operations or equipment deficiencies, this will be taken against the party responsible for ensuring compliance.
-If both parties are responsible, enforcement may be taken against both.
+Where either FBO is able to become self sufficient in their own right, separate approval as an individual establishment can be sought. - 18.
+When carrying out official controls, if the CA needs to take enforcement action, for example due to non-hygienic operations or equipment deficiencies, this may be taken against both parties.
+As the terms of the joint use of the shared facility are a precondition to the individual approval enforcement action must be taken against both parties regardless of which party caused the problem in the first place.

-Note - The facilities which are to be shared will form part of the approved establishment but they may be shared with a registered establishment.
-If enforcement action is required on the shared facilities this will be undertaken by the FSA if the operator responsible for the non-compliance is carrying out operations in relation to a slaughterhouse, a cutting plant or a game handling establishment, or by the LA in other cases where so empowered and by agreement.
-73. Where the facilities in a slaughterhouse are only suitable for a particular age, size or type of animal, conditions may be imposed by the CA on the approval to control actual or potential risk to public health or animal welfare.
+Note - The facilities which are to be shared must form part of an approved establishment.
+A registered establishment may share them but the relevant LA/DC is responsible for official controls.
+In the event enforcement action is required this will be undertaken by the relevant authority.

+72.73.
+Where the facilities in a slaughterhouse are only suitable for a particular age, size or type of animal, conditions may be imposed by the CA on the approval to control actual or potential risk to public health or animal welfare.
 Any such conditions will be stated to the approval documentation.